 Our reception staff are now trained to help navigate you to the right service.

-You may be asked some questions about your request for an appointment.
-This is to enable us to refer you to the correct service for you need.
+You will be asked some questions about your request for an appointment.
+This is to enable us to refer you to the correct service for you needs.
 Not every appointment requires a Doctors input, some conditions can be treated by a nurse, pharmacist, walk in centre or hospital if needed

 Chaperone policy – patient information